welcome to our website on behalf of sheriff lemma. this is a banner that when clicked will take you to the homepage

 Inmates requiring specialized medical care, emergency services, or hospitalization are sent to area medical specialists or hospitals.
 Contracted providers include psychiatrists, dentists, dental assistants, a consulting pharmacist, an OB/GYN specialist, x-ray/ultrasound services, laboratory services, dialysis services, and mental health and substance abuse specialists.

 The facility operates a hydroponic garden that produces a variety of vegetables, which are prepared for meals served to both staff and inmates.
 Hydroponics is the growth of plant material in a water and fertilizer solution with no soil.
-The program was established to provide female inmates the opportunity to learn skills in horticulture.
+The program was established to provide inmates the opportunity to learn skills in horticulture.
 When operations began in 1996, it was the only one of its kind in the nation.

-COPYRIGHT SEMINOLE COUNTY SHERIFF'S OFFICE 2019
+COPYRIGHT SEMINOLE COUNTY SHERIFF'S OFFICE 2025

 Accessibility Statement